Svetomech/hideWindows/README.md

 * Hides/shows ALL the windows of an application.
 * Only remembers the LAST hidden processes, so don't forget to show them before hiding something else.
+* To hide an elevated process you must elevate hideWindows too.